5 Flattering Wide-Leg Jean Outfits for Women Over 50

 Tall?
 Your long legs mean you can get away with a longer top over wide-leg jeans so long as it is not more than 3/4 length (above the knee)

-shop the look
+shop the post

 Wide-leg jeans come in different cuts.
 Some are tighter or looser across the hips and thighs, some start to flare sooner than others, and there are different sizes of flares.
-Many this spring are very wide -close to palazzo pants!
+Many this spring are very wide—close to palazzo pants!

 The wider your flares, the shorter you will look, so keep this in mind if you are petite.
 Look for wide-leg jeans that are slim in the leg and flare out at the knee.
 If the flare starts earlier, it will drown your petite frame.